XpiritBV/AzureFunctionsWorkshop/lessons/table.md

    > ❔ __Question__ - Did the function return with a 200 OK, including the player data?

-## 5. Using a `CloudTable` Table input binding
+## 5. Using a `TableClient` Table input binding

-In this exercise we'll be using a `CloudTable` type as the table input binding, and use a `TableQuery` to retrieve multiple `PlayerEntity` objects from the `players`table and return it in the HTTP response.
+In this exercise we'll be using a `TableClient` type as the table input binding, and use a `TableQuery` to retrieve multiple `PlayerEntity` objects from the `players`table and return it in the HTTP response.

 ### Steps